porkkasanna/porkkasanna.github.io/cmdline_course.md

 Third week's most important thing was how to process text files.
 We learned the differences between different encoding systems, like ASCII and UTF-8.
-We learned about `grep` which helps to find certain parts of file by us giving specifications like with regex.
+We learned about `grep` which helps to find certain parts of file by us giving specifications like with regex (regular expressions).
 For example `grep "\.
 The" file.txt` would find all the occurances of new sentences that start with "The" or other words that start that way, like "There".
 We learned about CSV (**c**omma-**s**eparated **v**alue) files, which are simple text files that have values separated with commas, and different programs can make tables out of them.
 It could look something like this: